lowrycito/handbook/pages/study-manual-general-handbook-23.md

 He has given us (see John 13:34–35) and help gather Israel.
 We seek to help people feel the joy that we feel (see Alma 36:24).
 As disciples of Jesus Christ, we hold up His light (see 3 Nephi 18:24–25).
 We speak openly of the Savior and His influence in our lives (see Doctrine and Covenants 60:2).

-We share love, time, experiences, and Church programs to bless God’s children and help them draw closer to the Savior.
+We share love, gospel truths, time, experiences, and Church programs to bless God’s children and help them draw closer to the Savior.
 We share these things in normal and natural ways as part of personal, online, and other interactions.

 23.1.3